 In typical Dutch private equity financings, the basis for the credit agreement is in most cases the form for leveraged finance transactions as published by the Loan Market Association.
+In some medium and small financings, alternative lenders have been willing to work off short(er) from documentation.
 The level of negotiations strongly depends on the size of the deal, type of lenders, type and size of sponsor, sponsor's strategy for the target group and financial performance of the target group.
-As the current market is borrower-friendly we do see that lenders are increasingly willing to offer flexible documentary terms.
+Although the current market can still be classified as borrower-friendly we do see that documentary flexibility is tightening.